NEW ALBUM , SAVAGE ON THE DOWNHILL

 Amber released her debut album You Can Come In in March of 2013.
 Country Music People Magazine/UK, discovered the album and gave it a 5 Star Review and CD Of The Month, saying "Every now and again a debut CD arrives and you know about 30 seconds in that you are experiencing something a bit special... it's appeal is likely to be broad, from bluegrass, rootsy Appalachian, to country or honky-tonk."

 Amber performs solo and in band arrangements.
-She is often accompanied by long time friend and Cajun/oldtime fiddler Gary Arcemont and husband James Moore.
+She is often accompanied by James Moore on guitar/mandolin, or long time friend and Cajun/oldtime fiddler Gary Arcemont.
 The two men play a variety of instruments to support Amber's songs; guitar, fiddle, banjo, harmonica, mandolin and upright bass, as well as offering vocal support.